06 May Three tricks to not bomb (at work)

 No sooner do we try to describe the road to “digital transformation” or “organizational enablement” before someone yawns or scratches their head.
 Or worse, pokes and heckles us.
 So is there a better way to deliver the message?

 But plan for the risk.

-Master coach, Michael Bugay Stanier explains, “In some ways, it’s as if our unconscious brain counts like this: one, two, three, four… lots.”¹
+Michael Bugay Stanier clarifies, “In some ways, it’s as if our unconscious brain counts like this: one, two, three, four… lots.”¹

 That’s what we’re up against most of the time.
 And if I don’t plan what I want to say – and how to say it – there’s slim chance I’ll say anything you’ll hear.

 But here’s a good rule of thumb: if it’s easy to say, it’s easy to hear.

 3 thoughts, 2 syllables, 1 truth

 First, 3 Thoughts

 Here’s the simple rule: Group your thoughts into threes most of the time.

 We sort of know this, but we forget to use it.
 (We have so much to say.)
 But framing thoughts in threes prompts us to think about what we want to say.